Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Introduction

+We argue that this phenomenon is not a random error, but a critical and systemic failure case.
+If the model can synthesize hyper-realistic textures, it should possess the capacity for low-entropy patterns.
+Just as humans can easily imagine "pure colors" rarely found in nature, higher intelligence should possess a similar ability to go beyond data experience and simulation.

+Therefore, we attribute the root cause to the uncontrollability of emergent abilities~\cite{wei2022emergent,berti2025emergent,power2022grokking,havlik2025llms}.
+Under the guidance of scaling laws~\cite{kaplan2020scaling}, large-scale models often exhibit unexpected capabilities and tendencies, such as recidivism prediction~\cite{ganguli2022predictability}.
+These emergent behaviors suggest that models do not just process data, but internalize complex human orientations; for instance, models tend to develop priors for aesthetics or complexity~\cite{taylor2026algorithmic,doh2026aesthetics,guo2025aesthetic}, favoring intricate content or "pleasing" attributes like symmetry.
+While occasionally beneficial, these priors often conflict with the deterministic tasks(low-entropy tasks), leading to undesirable results.

-To formalize these issues, we propose the AI Obedience Level Systems from conceptual approximation to numerical exactness: Level 1 (Semantic Obedience) and Level 2 (Relational Obedience) focus on content alignment, ensuring the model captures the correct categories and binding correct attributes.
+To further investigate this issue, we delve deeper into the concept of controllability, which lacks a systematic definition for now.
+Therefore, we first propose the concept of \textbf{AI Obedience}, a high-level conceptual framework, which defines a level system from conceptual approximation to numerical exactness: Level 1 (Semantic Obedience) and Level 2 (Relational Obedience) focus on content alignment, ensuring the model captures the correct categories and binds the correct attributes.
 Level 3 (Constraint Obedience) introduces a phase shift: \textit{inhibition}.
 Here, the model must control its generative priors to follow negative constraints.
 Level 4 (Instructional Obedience) and Level 5 (Systemic Obedience) represent the transition to ``pixel-level determinism'', where the model must treat the output not as a probabilistic image, but as a rigid data structure governed by numerical values or coordinates.
-Beyond limiting creativity, the concept of Obedience requires the model to strictly follow a prompt: executing instructions with requested accuracy, while retaining flexibility only when allowed for open-ended generation.
+Beyond limiting creativity, the concept of Obedience requires the model to retain flexibility when allowed for open-ended generation.

-Existing research has predominantly concentrated on Level $1\sim2$, while higher-level obedience remains largely unexplored.
-In this work, we focus on pure color generation, which shifts to precise pixel-to-pixel control.
-This task offers a unique structural advantage: for any given input, there exists a non-entropy ground-truth: the exact target pixel value.
-By removing the ambiguity of generative tasks, this setup provides a deterministic test case where the model's adherence can be measured with certainty.

-To evaluate high-level obedience, we introduce the VIOLIN benchmark, designed to measure how strictly a model adheres to precise color constraints on Level 4.
-We propose six challenging variations: variation 1 assesses single-color; variations $2\sim3$ evaluate spatial layout obedience across two and four colors; variation 4 tests obedience under vague color ranges; variation 5 examines cross-lingual obedience through multilingual prompts; and variation 6 evaluates adherence to other color systems.
-Our metric focuses on two core dimensions of obedience: color precision, which measures how closely the output matches the target $RGB$ values, and color purity, which quantifies the model's ability to resist generating extraneous noise or textures.